jevontrei/JoelvonTreifeldt_T2A2/README.md

 hopefully an improvement on myhealthrecord, with a focus on helping the patient / giving them more agency

+Things to add in future versions:

+- Medications
+- Past medications
+- Diagnoses

 ### R2 - Describe the way tasks are allocated and tracked in your project.

 <!-- CMP1001-2.3: DESCRIBES the way tasks are planned and tracked in the project.